GreyDGL/PentestGPT/README.md

 <!-- ABOUT THE PROJECT -->
 ## General Updates
+- [Update on 19/05/2023] A support to chatGPT cookie usage is added.
+Please read the installation section for more details.
 - [Update on 13/05/2023] I'll add more demo videos for PentestGPT.
 Below are the available ones:
     - **PentestGPT for OSCP-like machine: [HTB-Jarvis](https://youtu.be/lAjLIj1JT3c)**.
 This is the first part only, and I'll complete the rest when I have time.
     - **PentestGPT on [HTB-Lame](https://youtu.be/Vs9DFtAkODM)**.
 This is an easy machine, but it shows you how PentestGPT skipped the rabbit hole and worked on other potential vulnerabilities.